crossasyst-Logo-Color

 What is Interoperability in Healthcare?

-Interoperability in healthcare refers to the ability of different healthcare systems, software, and devices to seamlessly exchange and use patient information and data.
-It involves the sharing of medical records, test results, treatment plans, and other relevant health information among various healthcare entities, such as hospitals, clinics, pharmacies, and laboratories.
+Interoperability in healthcare is the capability of various healthcare systems, software, and devices to seamlessly share and utilize patient information.
+This involves the smooth exchange of critical data like medical records, test results, and treatment plans among different healthcare entities, such as hospitals, clinics, pharmacies, and laboratories.

-What Are the Types of Interoperability in Healthcare?
+What Are the Four Levels of Interoperability in Healthcare?

 Foundational Interoperability